AminuWali/File-Integrity-Monitor/README.md

 # File-Integrity-Monitor

-This is a simple File Integrity Monitor which uses file hashing to perform integrity checks and notifies the user if chnages have been made to the files in real-time
+This is a simple File Integrity Monitor which uses SHA-512 hashing to perform integrity checks and notifies the user if chnages have been made to the files in real-time.

 ## Requirements